-Despite the dismal outlook for natural gas prices brought on by a warm winter, we are excited about the prospects for the Company as we look ahead to 2012.
-We expect the strong growth in our oil production will more than offset the low natural gas prices which will allow us to have higher revenues and cash flow and be a much more profitable company in 2012.
-We expect oil to comprise 14 to 16% of 2012 production and over 20% of production at the end of the year.
-Oil now makes up 15% of our proved reserve base as compared to only 2% at the end of 2010.
-92% of the net wells that we will drill in 2012 will be oil wells and 77% of our budget will be spent on oil projects.
-We expect our total production to grow by 11% to 15% this year with all of the growth coming exclusively from higher return oil drilling.
+Despite the continued low natural gas prices we are experiencing, we are excited about the prospects for Comstock in 2013.
+We anticipate the strong growth in our oil production to offset the low natural gas prices to allow us to have higher revenues and cash flow and to be a much more profitable company in 2013.
+We expect oil to comprise more than 25% of our 2013 production as 94% of the wells that we expect to drill will be oil wells and 92% of our budget is expected to be spent on oil projects.
 Our Eagle Ford shale program will be our largest growth engine this year.
-The recently completed West Texas acquisition established a new core area for us which is focused on oil and it adds a low risk vertical oil focused drilling program.
-We see tremendous upside in future horizontal development in the emerging Wolfcamp shale.
+We also see tremendous upside in future horizontal development in the emerging Wolfcamp shale based on recent activity in Reeves County, Texas.